spietari18/WebApp_ht/README.md

 response: 200 OK, {user}

 ## Client
+Client is implemented using React with some packages.
+React is chosen as frontend framework because I wanted to learn it.
+React-router-dom is used because storing jwt in useState requires no full refreshes.
+React router is needed when having multiple pages.
+Highlight is used in highlighting the code blocks.
+Installed packages: react, react-dom, react-router-dom, react-router, react-highlight, react-scripts, web-vitals.

 ### Routes
 #### "/"             Home
+Uses components: Menu, Posts

+#### "/post/:id"     Post
-Uses components: Menu, Posts, Post, AddPost, Comment, AddComment
+Uses components: Post, AddPost, EditPost, Comment, AddComment, EditComment

 #### "/login"        Login
 Uses components: Menu, Login